People management practices in IT

 Innovecs: Can you tell a few words about your W@W program that is aimed to thank and reward employees.
 How did this program start and is it successful in boosting people’s morale?

 Innovecs: What about monetary incentives.
-Do they help employees be more vigorously committed to company’s success?
+Do they help employees be more vigorously committed to the company’s success?

 SG: Unsurprisingly, salary is one of the top factors that influence employees’ productivity.
 At the same time, according to the Genesis Associates survey, apart from salary worries teams are interested in other incentives like extra time off and paid vacation.
 For every team, you need to understand what are key drivers for them and once you’ve done this research, you can create a comp & ben program that fits with their interests.
 To me though motivation is more the result of internal factors and even with regular salary increases, employees who are not driven by their project will unlikely to perform better.
 So before starting with the comp & ben program development, hire those people who are passionate about what they do.